Assück: Legacy and reception

-The band proved influential, with their album Anticapital (1991) voted number 4 in the Terrorizer list of their top 20 US grindcore albums; Terrorizer described it as a "low-calibre battery of brooding, malicious, doom-ridden grind pitched somewhere between early Napalm Death and even earlier Bolt Thrower".
+The band was influential, with their album Anticapital voted number 4 in the Terrorizer list of their top 20 US grindcore albums.
+Terrorizer described the record as a "low-calibre battery of brooding, malicious, doom-ridden grind pitched somewhere between early Napalm Death and even earlier Bolt Thrower."

-According to journalist Greg Pratt, "Assück were an incredible band with probably metal's best drummer [Rob Proctor], although no one ever mentions his name.
+According to journalist Greg Pratt, "Assück were an incredible band with probably metal's best drummer, Rob Proctor, although no one ever mentions his name.
 They combined well-written poetic and political lyrics with catchy songs, insane musicianship and a short-fast-loud brutality that no one has topped since."
+In a retrospective article for Decibel Magazine, Pratt stated that despite the short runtime of Anticapital, the album has "changed extreme music history."
+He explained that the record shows the failings of society though inspires change through its poetically despairing lyrics and charging bass drum leads.